A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 There are various reasons for weakly-binding benzene-like motifs, including weak stacking and steric hindrance.
 As is evident from \figref{fig:benz}(c-d), rings will \emph{resist} crystallization when the interactions of the end groups lead to deformation of the ring geometry.
 Take for example phenanthrene (\CCDC{PHENAN14}, \figref{fig:benz}(c)), a high-pressure polymorph that is unstable at ambient conditions (therefore has an overall positive lattice energy for the DFT reference used).
 Interestingly, we can pinpoint the localization of this deformation by looking at the atoms with the strongest positive contribution.
 While the keen reader may infer that this is solely due to the remnant descriptor reflecting the difference in strained and relaxed molecular geometry, we will note that a large difference in these representations can also coincide with a wealth of stabilizing intermolecular interactions, demonstrating that this simple linear model can differentiate molecular deformation from the introduction of new interactions.

-This is further supported by comparing the motifs of this unstable polymorph with its stable counterpart (\CCDC{PHENAN08}) to see how the nature of the same molecule changes based upon the interactions in the crystal.
+This is further supported by comparing the motifs of this polymorph with its ambient-pressure, stable counterpart (\CCDC{PHENAN08}) to see how the nature of the same molecule changes based upon the interactions in the crystal.
 Both polymorphs adopt a similar herringbone crystal structure; however, the decreased molecular distortion and increased interactions between the auxiliary hydrogens and neighboring aromatic rings in \ccdc{PHENAN08} results in a significantly lower lattice energy of $\byc = -4.58$.
-When we project the motifs of \ccdc{PHENAN08} and \ccdc{PHENAN14} onto our PCovR map from \figref{fig:benz}, we see this reflected by a left-shift of the motifs on the map, where the center ring moves from strongly resisting crystallization (\figref{fig:phenan}(c)) to weakly interacting (\figref{fig:phenan}(f)) and the periphery rings move from weakly resisting crystallization (\figref{fig:phenan}(a,b)) to weakly binding (\figref{fig:phenan}(e,f)).
-It is worth noting that \ccdc{PHENAN08} is an out-of-sample data point ($\epsilon = 0.2$\unitz{}), demonstrating that the analysis in \figref{fig:benz} is applicable beyond the fixed reference set.
-We have included images of the crystal configuration of \ccdc{PHENAN08} in the SI.
+In \figref{fig:phenan}, we project the motifs of \ccdc{PHENAN08} and \ccdc{PHENAN14} onto our PCovR map from \figref{fig:benz}, we see this reflected by a left-shift of the motifs on the map, where the center ring moves from strongly resisting crystallization (\figref{fig:phenan}(c)) to weakly interacting (\figref{fig:phenan}(f)) and the periphery rings move from weakly resisting crystallization (\figref{fig:phenan}(a,b)) to weakly binding (\figref{fig:phenan}(e,f)).
+It is worth noting that \ccdc{PHENAN08} is an out-of-sample data point ($\epsilon = 0.2$\unitz{}), demonstrating that the analysis in \figref{fig:benz} is applicable beyond the initial reference set.
+We have included images of the \ccdc{PHENAN08} crystal configuration in Figure S5.